 Insurance companies make a lot of money knowing that their claimants do not know the laws and rules of the game.
 They want to keep it simple so you are paid less.

 5. Refusal to Pay

 Sometimes, no matter how strong your claim, an insurance company or government agency refuses to pay.
 In these cases, having an experienced attorney back you up and threaten further legal action may help convince the other party to pay up.

-Regardless of the injury you may have suffered, the right personal injury attorney can be a crucial step in an otherwise difficult process.
-Here at Smiley Law, we are always ready to take all your personal injury questions.
-Contact us today!
+Regardless of the injury, you may have suffered, the right personal injury attorney can be a crucial step in an otherwise difficult process.
+Here at Smiley Law Firm, we are always ready to take all your personal injury questions.
+Leave a comment below or Contact us today!

 Learn More From Smiley Law Firm’s Injury Blog